Nikon Z TC-1.4x

 The Nikon literature I checked always uses the TC-14x and TC-20x item names.
-However, at the bottom of each teleconverter the Nikon item name is spelled with a fullstop, i.e. TC-1.4x and TC-2.0x.
-On this page, I use the name as spelled in the Nikon literature.
+However, at the bottom of each teleconverter the Nikon item name is spelled with a full stop, i.e. TC-1.4x and TC-2.0x.
+On this page, I use the name as spelled on the actual teleconverter.

-Photographers who test these combinations of equipment on a 24 Mpixel camera may reach different conclusions than mine.
+Photographers who test these combinations of equipment on a 20 or 24 Mpixel camera may reach different conclusions than mine.

 For discussions of special uses of teleconverters, see e.g. photomacrography.net, and another discussion on the same BB.